-ALTERNATIVE HIGH SCHOOLS AND INDEPENDENT STUDY (EC §58501, §58502, §51745 et. seq.): The Santa Ana Unified School District operates two separate alternative school programs.
+EDUCATIONAL OPTIONS AND PROGRAMS (EC §58501, §58502, §51745 et. seq.): The Santa Ana Unified School District operates two separate Educational Options programs.
 Lorin Griset Academy and Cesar Chavez High School have an alternative-based curriculum where credit deficient pupils have the opportunity to earn credits at an accelerated rate, which may be applied towards high school graduation.
-A second form of alternative schooling is the District's Independent Study Program (ISP) located at 2802 S. Flower St., Santa Ana, CA 92707.
+A second form of Educational Options is the District's Independent Study Program (ISP) located at 2802 S. Flower St., Santa Ana, CA 92707.
 In this program, the ISP pupil works independently and with a certificated teacher who certifies that the pupil completes all required class work.